HtetWaiYan7191/math-magicians/README.md

 ## 🙏 Acknowledgments

 - I would like to thank Microverse for this opportunity.
+- I would like to give credit to the tailwind css [Tailwind_CSS](https://tailwindcss.com/docs/letter-spacing#customizing-your-theme) page for color ideas .

 <p align="right">(<a href="#readme-top">back to top</a>)</p>
 <!-- LICENSE -->